denisiaen/github-repositories/README.md

 Given the customer doesn't have connectivity
  And the cache is empty
-When the customer requests to see the repositories Then the app shoul display an error message
+When the customer requests to see the repositories Then the app should display an error message
 ```